rewanthtammana/sigstore-the-easy-way/guide/cosign/sign-and-verify-without-key.md

   - Any certificates were verified against the Fulcio roots.
 ```

-As you can see above, with this method of signing, there's involvement of [transparency log](../rekor/readme.md) and [fulcio](../fulcio/readme.md).
+As you can see above, with this method of signing, there's the involvement of [transparency log](../rekor/readme.md) and [fulcio](../fulcio/readme.md).

 ## Inspecting the signature